 How to Up Your Lycopene Intake to Sleep Better

 Just look for fruits and veggies that are red: watermelon, red peppers, papaya, grapefruit, and my favorite, tomatoes.
+You can also take lycopene in supplement form.

 I have to admit that whenever medical research meets up with my own personal history, I get extra excited.
 Being Italian, red sauce is practically religion.
 My grandfather and father were both amazing cooks who would spend entire days picking tomatoes and preparing wonderful meals for me, my siblings, and our friends.
 Everything I know about cooking, I learned from them!